Extinction Rebellion blocks Berlin traffic in worldwide day of protests | DW | 07.10.2019

 Arrests in London, Amsterdam

-Dozens were arrested in London on Monday, in addition to seven people being arrested the previous day "on suspicion of conspiracy to cause public nuisance" after the kick-off ceremony near Marble Arch.
+Police said 135 people had been arrested by 12:30 (1130 UTC) in London on Monday, in addition to seven people being arrested the previous day "on suspicion of conspiracy to cause public nuisance" after the kick-off ceremony near Marble Arch in the city-center.

 XR, which originates in the UK, promised a protest "five times larger" than the massive one it held in the British capital in April.